 The Greyhound bus is slow.
 You’ll also be packed into close quarters with a bunch of strangers.
 Plus, there is no room to roam.

 Coach tours with premium tour operators are more comfortable than taking a Greyhound.
 But, this means that you have to travel to someone else’s schedule in a rigid way.

 Driving means you can’t switch off and enjoy the travel.
 Plus, you’ll need to get in and out of your car frequently for rest breaks.

 Flying is another option.
 Flights are fast and they can often be affordable.
 However, they come with their own challenges.
 While the actual length of a flight to another state could be quite short, you have to deal with getting to the airport, going through security hassles, and waiting at the gate.
-The whole process of checking in, flying, collecting your baggage at the other side (assuming it arrives) and then getting out of the airport at the other side can take a huge chunk of time out of your day.
+The whole process of checking in, flying, collecting your baggage at the other side (assuming it arrives) and then getting out of the airport at the other side can make air travel a pain for seniors.

 Amtrak offers a convenient solution to those problems.
 Travel by train is fast and convenient and it can be affordable too.

 Isn’t Train Travel Expensive?

 A lot of people have the mistaken idea that travel by train is expensive.
 It’s true that if you travel in Business or Premium it can be expensive.
 Full price flexible tickets are expensive too.
 But there is a wide variety of ticket options and fares.

 For example, a midweek ticket to travel from Los Angeles, California to Tucson, Arizona can cost $374 for a Superliner Roomette.
 But it costs as little as $38 for a Saver ticket!